Author: Vaishali Jain

 - All-State Governments and Union Territories to set up Advisory Committee and implement social welfare programs to rehabilitate young girls and protect them from the vice of prostitution.

 Most recently, in a PIL filed by the S.L.
 Foundation seeking guidelines to get the country rid of the menace, the Supreme Court on February 13, 2014, directed the Karnataka Chief Secretary to take all the steps to prevent women from being forced to become ‘Devadasis’.

-The act of dedication of young girls into being Devadasis is an act of national shame and should be stopped in all parts of the country.
+The act of dedication of young girls into being Devadasis is an act of national shame.
+We need to stop this in all parts of the country.
 Although, it is difficult to combat the practice as it emerges from the crossroads of poverty, religion, and societal norms.
 Despite Central and State laws in existence, Devadasi practice continues to prevail in India.
 Accordingly, there is a need to enact Central legislation to deal with the Devadasi system.
 The law also needs some amendments.

 The punishment should be deterrent.
 Further, the State Governments should take requisite steps to rehabilitate the women rescued from Dedication under the “Devadasi Rehabilitation Programme” by providing counselling.
 Lastly, parents, pimps, priests who act as the torch-bearers of this system and propagate this practice should be strictly punished for abetment and penalized for their continuation and promotion of this practice.